Jesse Appleton

-Jesse Appleton (November 17, 1772 – November 12, 1819) was the second president of Bowdoin College and the father of First Lady Jane Pierce.
+Jesse Appleton (November 17, 1772 – November 12, 1819) was the second president of Bowdoin College and the father of Jane Pierce, the First Lady of the United States.

 Early life

-Appleton was born on November 17, 1772 in New Ipswich, New Hampshire.
+Appleton was born on November 17, 1772, in New Ipswich, New Hampshire.
 He was the son of Francis Appleton (1733–1816) and Elizabeth (née Hubbard) Appleton (1730–1815).

-He graduated from Dartmouth College in Hanover, New Hampshire in 1792.
+He graduated from Dartmouth College in Hanover, New Hampshire, in 1792.

 Career

-After graduating from Dartmouth, Appleton taught at several institutions including Amherst College and then worked at a parish in Hampton, New Hampshire.
+After graduating from Dartmouth, Appleton worked at a parish in Hampton, New Hampshire.
 In the early 19th century, he received the honorary degree of Doctor of Divinity from both Dartmouth and Harvard University.
 In 1807, he was appointed president of Bowdoin, where he remained until he died of tuberculosis in 1819.
 A congregationalist minister and prominent Christian lecturer, Appleton was notably determined to make Bowdoin students more pious.
 He worked at the school, right before it reached its full prominence in the 1820s, when Nathaniel Hawthorne, Henry Wadsworth Longfellow, and Franklin Pierce attended.

 He was elected a Fellow of the American Academy of Arts and Sciences in 1810, and was elected a member of the American Antiquarian Society in 1813.